Next to Lead

 No, once you are accepted into the program, your spot cannot be transferred to another individual.
 This policy helps maintain the integrity and fairness of the selection process and ensures that all participants have an equal opportunity to benefit from the program.

-The program is specifically designed to support racially and ethnically diverse women, ensuring a diverse range of voices and perspectives in leadership roles within AIA and the architecture profession.
+The program is specifically designed to support women from racially and ethnically underrepresented groups, advancing equity by increasing representation in leadership roles within AIA and the architecture profession.